eliorivero/react-generate-component/README.md

 deno run --allow-read --allow-write https://raw.githubusercontent.com/eliorivero/react-generate-component/master/mod.ts nav-bar
 ```

-You need both flags because it has to read the directory where it will write the file.
+You need both `--allow-read` and `--allow-write` flags because it has to read the directory where it will write the file.
 If the directory doesn't exist, it will create it.
 This will generate:

 ```
 ./app/components/NavBar/index.js